 AlcoholEdu is offered for all incoming and transfer students at FSU that is administered online and provides personalized and confidential health information related to alcohol: alcoholedu.com.

 - Phone: (850) 644-8255

 - Website: http://counseling.fsu.edu

-The UCC provides a structured two-session Alcohol and Other Drug (AOD) Evaluation for students who are sanctioned by the University for Violations of the University’s alcohol and drug policy.
+CAPS provides a structured two-session Alcohol and Other Drug (AOD) Evaluation for students who are sanctioned by the University for Violations of the University’s alcohol and drug policy.
 In addition to mandated AOD sessions, AOD Evaluations are available on a voluntary basis to all FSU students.
 Following the AOD Evaluation sessions, a recommendation is made to the student regarding need for counseling treatment.
 Counseling treatment is provided to students on a voluntary basis only.
-Any fee-paying student currently enrolled at Florida State University is eligible for services at the UCC.
-Please contact the University Counseling Center for a current fee schedule.
+Any fee-paying student currently enrolled at Florida State University is eligible for services at CAPS.
+Please contact Counseling & Psychological Services for a current fee schedule.